yeojoey/yeojoey.github.io/README.md

 Hey!
-Apparently I'm no longer allowed to have a private repo for my personal website (thanks GitHub >:|) so now anyone can see this page.
+Apparently I'm no longer allowed to have a private repo for my personal website so now anyone can see this page.
-I'm not a pro web dev by any means and in hindsight it was a fool's errand to not just use Squ*respace or something to make my website but...
+I'm not a pro web dev by any means and in hindsight it was a fool's errand to not just use Squ*respace or something to make my website but... small internet good (i say while using github pages)
-I learned a lot???

 If you're reading this, don't do anything i'm doing! ha!